Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 Bite victims will usually feel a sudden rush of pain from the initial bite and swelling.
 If medical attention is not sought immediately then other complications may arise.

 There are two types of crocodiles native to the Philippines.
 The first is the Philippine crocodile which is endangered and low in numbers.
-This crocodile grows to a meter in length and poses not threat to humans.
+This crocodile grows to a meter in length and poses no real threat to humans.

 It was entered in 2008 onto the endangered list thanks to much dynamite fishing by the locals.

 The other species is very dangerous.
-The Asian freshwater crocodile or Indo-Pacific Crocodile is one of the largest living reptiles.
+The Asian freshwater crocodile or Indo-Pacific Crocodile is one of the largest living reptiles today.

 All crocodiles are semi-aquatic and can be seen near water supplies such as rivers, lakes, or even in swimming pools.